Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Polarization-Based Gaussian Shaping

 For a finite power, the number of levels does not need to be large.
 The following lemma shows in a quantitative manner how large $r$ should be in order to achieve the channel capacity.
-The proof can be found in Appendix \ref{AppendixIloss}. \begin{lemma} If $r=O(\log\log N)$, the mutual information of the bottom level $I(Y;X_{r}|X_{1:r-1})\to 0$ as $N\to\infty$.
-Moreover, using the first $r$ levels only incurs a capacity loss $\sum_{\ell > r} I(Y;X_{\ell}|X_{1:\ell-1}) \leq O(\frac{1}{N})$. \end{lemma}
+The proof can be found in Appendix \ref{AppendixIloss}. \begin{lemma} There exists $r= O(\log\log N)$ such that using the first $r$ levels only incurs a capacity loss~$\sum_{\ell > r} I(Y;X_{\ell}|X_{1:\ell-1}) = O(\frac{1}{N})$. \end{lemma}

-\begin{remark} The condition $r=O(\log\log N)$ is again theoretic.
-In practice, $r$ can be a small constant so that the different between $I(Y;X_{1:r})$ and capacity is negligible, as we will see from the example in the next section. \end{remark}
+\begin{remark} The condition $r= O(\log\log N)$ is of theoretical interest, similarly to the condition $r = O(\log N)$ in the AWGN-good setting (Lemma \ref{lem:numberoflevels}).
+In practice, $r$ can be a small constant so that the different between $I(Y;X_{1:r})$ and capacity is negligible, as we will see from the example in the next section.
+Note that the relaxed condition on $r$ is thankfully due to the power constraint.
+Unlike the AWGN-good setting, here we no longer have the term $P_e({\Lambda'}^N,\sigma^2)$ in the upper bound of the error probability, since the bottom lattice $\Lambda'$ does not carry any message. \end{remark}